Ceramic Braces Are Clear

 The materials used to make your braces are one of the biggest factors when it comes to cost.

-In our office, ceramic brackets cost a little more than metal brackets.
+In our office in Hanover, PA, ceramic braces do cost a little more than metal braces.

 The good news is, we offer flexible payment plans, automatic bank drafts, and we will also check with your insurance company for orthodontic benefits.
 Our goal is to provide outstanding value at a reasonable price.